ILikeAI/AlwaysReddy/README.md

 If you get an error saying you need to install ffmpeg, try the steps here: https://github.com/openai/whisper#setup

 ### Setup for Linux:
+Linux support is super experimental but its working for me, contact me if you have any trouble.

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory `cd AlwaysReddy`